Smithfield, New South Wales: Recreational areas

 Brenan Park is a large recreational area, and one of the most prominent in Fairfield City, which features sports grounds, children's playgrounds and picnic areas.

-Rosford Street Reserve is a parkland in the northern skirts of the suburb which features a large sports grounds and an urban forest.
-It adjoins Long Street Park, which is situated in Cumberland Council section of Smithfield.
+Rosford Street Reserve is a parkland in the northern skirts of the suburb which features a large sports grounds and an urban forest that lies along Prospect Creek.
+The Reserve adjoins Long Street Park to the east and Gipps Road Park to the northwest, the former being in Cumberland Council section of Smithfield and the latter being in Greystanes.